-Individuals have the right to file a grievance when they believe that the Judicial Branch or its employees have not complied with the provisions of the Policy or the Accommodations Request Procedure whereby access accommodations and/or auxiliary aids and services are to be provided.
+Individuals have the right to file a grievance when they believe that the Judicial Branch or its employees have not complied with the provisions of the Policy or the Accommodation Request Procedure whereby access accommodations and/or auxiliary aids and services are to be provided.

+The Accommodation Complaint/Grievance form should be filed with the Administrative Office of the Courts, P.O.
+Box 4820, Portland, Maine 04112-4820.
 The grievance should be filed within a reasonable time, generally within 15 days, after the person filing the complaint becomes aware of the action or inaction.

 Following the Judicial Branch grievance procedure does not impose any constraints on an individuals right to pursue other remedies, rights and procedures under local, state, or federal law.

 Questions or Complaints